Zdravko93/react_memory_game/README.md

 ### Technologies Used

-- **React**: JavaScript library for building the user interface.
+- **React**: Core library for building the UI with components
-- **CSS Modules**: For scoped styling and modular design.
+- **JavaScript**: Modern JavaScript for game functionality and logic.
-- **useState and useEffect**: React hooks used for managing game state, card flips, and timer.
+- **useReducer and useEffect**: React hooks used for managing game state, card flips, and game logic.
-- **JavaScript**: Modern JavaScript (ES6+) for game functionality and logic.
+- **CSS Modules**: Scoped styling to keep styles modular and maintainable.

 ### Plans for Future Enhancements

-- **Refactor Code Using `useContext`:** Currently, the app relies on multiple `useState` hooks to manage different parts of the state, like card values, moves, and whether the cards are flipped.
-The plan is to refactor the state management to use `useContext` to avoid prop drilling and make the state easier to manage globally.

-- **Improve Card Matching Logic:** Currently, the logic to handle the card matching could be optimized.
-Future improvements will focus on separating concerns into custom hooks for better readability and modularity.

-- **Add Timer:** A timer will be added to track how long it takes to complete the game, encouraging users to improve their speed.
+Although the core gameplay is functional, several enhancements are planned to improve structure, usability, and scalability:

+- **Global State with useContext**
+  Replace multiple useState hooks with useContext to centralize state and avoid prop drilling, making state easier to manage across components.

+- **Difficulty Settings**
-- **User Settings:** Allow users to choose the difficulty level (easy, medium, hard) by changing the number of cards or the layout.
+  Add an option for players to choose difficulty (Easy, Medium, Hard), which will dynamically adjust the number of cards and layout.

-- **Animations and Transitions:** Improve the user experience with smooth animations when cards are flipped or matched.
+- **Improved Animations**
+  Introduce smoother transitions and subtle animations for card flips, matches, and resets to enhance user engagement.

+- **Scoring Feedback / Stats**
+  Display performance feedback such as accuracy, or player score at the end of the game.

 ## Installation